Optical Voltammetry of redox processes inside a nanohole with opto-iontronic microscopy: Methods

 We use a high-precision waveform generator (33120A, 15MHz, HP) or a Data acquisition card (DAQ)(NI USB-6212, National Instrument) to generate a modulation signal and a reference signal of the modulated signal.
 The modulated signal is then sent to a potentiostat (E162 picostat, or EA362 Dual picostat,eDAQ), which accurately controls the cell potential during the experiments.
 The reference signal is sent to the reference-in channel of the lock-in amplifier.
 The corresponding potential and current signal from the electrochemical cell are recorded and amplified by a data recorder (e-corder 410, eDAQ).
-During the potential modulation, variation in the scattering light intensity from the investigated objects is collected by the PD, which converts light to current and amplifies the current to voltage signal (with a bandwidth of 2K and trans-impedance gain of $10^{9}~\Omega$).
+During the potential modulation, variation in the scattering light intensity from the investigated objects is collected by the PD, which converts light to current and amplifies the current to voltage signal (with a bandwidth of 2K and trans-impedance gain of $10^{9}~\Omega$, the rising time characterization of the PD is provided in Section Experimental details of the $SI~Appendix$).
 The amplified light intensity is sent to a lock-in amplifier (SR830 DSP lock-in Amplifier, Stanford Research System).
 Based on the input signal of light intensity and the reference-in signal, the lock-in amplifier calculates the amplitude of the light intensity modulation caused by the potential modulation.
 The lock-in output signal is recorded by the computer through a DAQ and also connected to an oscilloscope for data monitoring.
+More details about the lock-in amplifier parameter settings are provided in Section Experimental details of the $SI~Appendix$.
 A four-channel oscilloscope (InfiniiVision DSOX2024A, Keysight) is used to monitor four signals in real time while the measurement is running.
 Two of the channels display the potential signal and current signal from the electrochemical cell.
 One of the channels is used to monitor the scattering light intensity of a selected object from the PD.
 One of the channels is connected to the output of the lock-in amplifier to monitor the amplitude of the light intensity variations.